Are you considering getting a crested gecko? These unique animals are easy to care for and can make a perfect pet for beginners.

 You can offer your pet gecko a wide variety of live insects, including locusts, snails, crickets, roaches, silkworms, butterworms, waxworms, and calcium worms.

 All insects need to be a size appropriate to the size of the gecko – no wider than the width between the gecko’s eyes.

 Also offer them a small amount of mashed fruits, such as pears, mangos, bananas, and strawberries.

 Many crested gecko owners choose to feed their pets a commercial powdered premix.
 There are several available that are well-balanced to fully provide for the crested gecko’s dietary needs.

 These meal replacement diets are very convenient and highly palatable to crested geckos.
-Just mix the shelf-stable powder with water until it is the consistency of ketchup and place in their food dish where they can reach it.
+Just mix the shelf-stable powder with water until it is the consistency of ketchup and place in their

 How Often To Feed

 Baby crested geckos are fed daily, while juveniles and adults are fed every other day.

 Insects can be offered once or twice a week even when feeding a premix